Presidium Expands Its Footprint in Texas with New Multifamily Acquisition

 - Apr 29, 2016

 Austin, Texas—Presidium Group LLC added to its extensive Texas portfolio by acquiring Balcones Club, a 312-unit multifamily community in Northwest Austin, it’s 17th purchase in the city in the last four years and second in the immediate area (after Laurel Woods, located just half a mile away).
-Common amenities include a fitness center, two swimming pools and a spa, according to the Yardi Matrix Index.
+Common amenities include a fitness center, two swimming pools and a spa, according to Yardi Matrix.
 The company closed the deal after coming across the property on an off-market basis.

 “This is a very unique asset that will be a great addition to our Austin portfolio”, said Nick Dyer, Presidium’s COO.
 Balcones Club, situated at 9218 Balcones Club Drive, will go through a complex value-add upgrade, including new faux wood flooring, new fixtures, new appliances, new countertops, and a two-tone paint scheme for the interior, but also a new branding theme, modernizing the leasing center and fitness center, enhancing the pool area, and enhancing the building exteriors.

 According to Yardi Matrix, the sale price was $37.1 million, though the amount remains unconfirmed and was subject of a $27.8 million loan held by Fannie Mae.
 Also, current occupancy at Balcones Club exceeds 96 percent, as the average rent is $1,177 per unit, the result of a steady increase in recent years.

 Presidium’s has a dynamic activity on the Austin market, as the company received the development permits for its East Riverside project, a 354-unit multifamily community spanning across nine acres and scheduled to break ground this year in one of Dallas’ most active submarkets, according to Yardi Matrix.